Advisement for the major is available from the Medical Laboratory Science Program

 In their junior and senior years, students must register for and satisfactorily complete three semesters of didactic study, a senior winter term of clinical rotation and a semester of full-time clinical experience at approved clinical affiliates of the program located primarily throughout Maryland, the Eastern Shore of Virginia and lower Delaware.
 Students are responsible for the cost of background checks and drug testing prior to clinical placements, registration fees for fall and spring semesters and winter term, and for registration fees, housing, meals and transportation during the winter term and clinical experience semester.
 In addition, it is each student’s responsibility to have all appropriate vaccinations and tests, including the hepatitis B vaccine, and a physical examination performed by a qualified clinician during the senior year prior to clinical rotations.
 Results of the physical, drug test and background checks must meet the standards of the clinical site before students can attend.

 Placement and progression in courses are determined by program policies.
-For detailed policies, consult the program handbook, available in the office of the program chair.
+For detailed policies, consult the program handbook, available in the office of the program director.

 Major requirements completed more than five years ago are not automatically accepted.
 Evaluations will be performed on an individual basis.
 More detail is provided in the admissions policy, available on the program website.

 Students should consult regularly with their advisors when developing their individual program plans and selecting courses.
 Transfer students and medical laboratory technicians should seek individual advisement from the program to prevent duplication of coursework and/or experiences.

 Students pursuing pre-health options such as premedicine need to take courses that meet requirements for specific schools.
 Selection of courses should be coordinated with the Health Professions Advising Program (HPAP).
 These advisors can assist students in meeting these specific requirements.
 Please see the Pre-Professional Programs section of this catalog for more information.